-As described under "-Compensation Discussion and Analysis-Other Compensation Elements-Severance Benefits" above, the Company is party to severance agreements with each of the named executive officers.
-The amounts shown under "-Summary Table of Potential Payments upon Termination of Employment" below assume that each named executive officer was terminated effective as of January 31, 2020, the last business day of fiscal year 2019.
-The actual amounts that would be paid to the executives can only be determined at the time of such executive's separation from Lands' End.
+As described under "-Compensation Discussion and Analysis-Other Compensation Elements- Severance Benefits" above, the Company is party to severance agreements with each of the named executive officers.
 The following is a discussion of the potential compensation and benefits that the named executive officers would be entitled to upon termination of employment.